Difference Between Rate and Ratio

 Rate vs Ratio

 Rate is the amount a quantity changes concerning one or more other quantities.
-One is usually familiar with the term rate of change of a quantity concerning another quantity.
+One is familiar with the term rate of change of a quantity concerning another quantity.

 The ratio tells us about the relationship of how quantity varies when another quantity varies at the same time.
 However, it is important to note that both the quantities used in a ratio belong to the same unit.